Melba Phillips: Career

 In an era when few women were working as scientists, Phillips became a leading science educator and spent the majority of her career as a professor of physics.

 Phillips began teaching during the Great Depression.
-Initially, she took part-time, temporary positions at Battle Creek College (1928–30) and at Connecticut College for Women (1937–38).
+Initially, she took part-time and temporary positions at Battle Creek College (1928–30) and at Connecticut College for Women (1937–38).
 Phillips also held postdoctoral fellowships at the University of California and at Bryn Mawr College.
 In early 1936 the American Association of University Women announced that Philips was the recipient of its Margaret E. Maltby award, one of six women to receive its research fellowships for the 1936–37 academic year.
 Phillips's research focused on application of quantum mechanics to the study of nuclear physics.
-Prior to accepting a full-time faculty position at Brooklyn College in 1938, Phillips worked as a fellow at the Institute for Advanced Study in Princeton, New Jersey.
+Before accepting a full-time faculty position at Brooklyn College in 1938, Phillips worked as a fellow at the Institute for Advanced Study in Princeton, New Jersey.

-With the exception of a three-year period during World War II, when she taught at the University of Minnesota (1941–44), Phillips spent a decade as a professor of physics at Brooklyn College (1938–52).
+Except for three years during World War II, when she taught at the University of Minnesota (1941–44), Phillips spent a decade as a professor of physics at Brooklyn College (1938–52).
 She also conducted research on a part-time basis at the Columbia University Radiation Laboratory.
 In 1945, while teaching at Brooklyn College, Phillips helped organize the Federation of American Scientists at a meeting held in Washington, D.C.